 What are we doing?

-The Equality Improvement Team at Mind are working with migrant communities, local Mind associations and mental healthcare commissioners and providers across England and Wales, in order to improve access to appropriate mental health support for all migrant communities.
+The Equality Improvement Team at Mind have worked with migrant communities, local Mind associations and mental healthcare commissioners and providers across England and Wales, in order to improve access to appropriate mental health support for all migrant communities.

 We have produced reports and researches on the challenges faced by vulnerable migrants.
 All resources are freely downloadable from our Resources page